 Kia Ceed petrol engines

-There are three petrol engines and all can be recommended, depending on your needs.
-The 1.0-litre T-GDI has 118bhp and accelerates from 0-60mph in 10.8 seconds, while the new 1.5-litre T-GDI with 158bhp takes a respectable 8.1 seconds to do the same.
+There are two petrol engines and both can be recommended, depending on your needs.
+The 1.0-litre T-GDI has 118bhp and accelerates from 0-60mph in 11.2 seconds, while the new 1.5-litre T-GDI with 158bhp takes a respectable 8.4 seconds to do the same.
 It’s an impressive engine, feeling smooth and punchy when pulling away or if you put your foot down in a higher gear.

 Every engine besides the 1.6-litre petrol is paired with a six-speed manual gearbox, unless you choose the optional seven-speed dual-clutch automatic, which is available for the 1.5-litre T-GDi petrol and 1.6-litre CRDi diesel.
-This costs around £800, but we found it could be a bit sluggish, so we recommend sticking with the easy and sweet-shifting manual.
+This costs extra, but we found it could be a bit sluggish, so we recommend sticking with the easy and sweet-shifting manual.

 Kia has introduced a 1.6-litre CRDi diesel engine with 134bhp and mild-hybrid hardware.
 Not only is it quieter than before, it’s also a lot cleaner.
-Both the manual and automatic versions take less than 10 seconds to go from 0-60mph.
+Both the manual and automatic versions take around 10 seconds to go from 0-60mph.
 Despite the engine’s relatively modest output, it feels brisk enough on the road and proves a good match for the entry-level 2.0-litre TDI in the Volkswagen Golf, with its extra torque making it feel a bit quicker in real-word scenarios.
-It’s just as quiet and boasts smooth power delivery, too.
+It’s just as quiet and has a smooth power delivery.

 The diesel features 48-volt mild-hybrid technology, which recuperates some energy as the car decelerates and under braking, stores it in a small battery and then uses it to assist the engine.